samaaron/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 ## Installing Merb

-If you just want to play around with Merb grab the gem:
+If you just want to play around with Merb install the `merb` gem:

     sudo gem install merb --source http://merbivore.org